-HE+ is run in conjunction with University of Cambridge and supports students in preparing strong applications to competitive universities.
+HE+ is run in conjunction with Cambridge University and supports students in preparing strong applications to competitive universities.

-You'll attend HE+ events where you will receive guidance in how to develop your subject knowledge and interests beyond the A Level syllabus, and some students also have the opportunity to attend a residential visit to King's College, Cambridge.
+You'll attend HE+ events where you have guidance in how to develop your subject knowledge and interests beyond the A Level syllabus, and some students also have the opportunity to attend a residential visit to King's College, Cambridge.